-(16) "Public employer" means the State of Delaware, its agencies, or political subdivisions.

 (17) "Reasonable accommodation" has the meaning given this term in § 722 of this title, except that all references to disability shall instead be references to known limitations of a person related to pregnancy, childbirth, or a related condition.
 Accommodations available under this subchapter may include, but are not limited to, acquisition of equipment for sitting, more frequent or longer breaks, periodic rest, assistance with manual labor, job restructuring, light duty assignments, modified work schedules, temporary transfers to less strenuous or hazardous work, time off to recover from childbirth, or break time and appropriate facilities for expressing breast milk.

-(18) "Reasonable cause determination" means that the Department has completed its investigation and found reasonable cause to believe that an unlawful employment practice has occurred or is occurring.
-A reasonable cause determination requires the parties' good faith efforts in conciliation.

-(19) "Religion" as used in this subchapter includes all aspects of religious observance and practice, as well as belief, unless an employer demonstrates that the employer is unable to reasonably accommodate an employee's or prospective employee's religious observance or practice without undue hardship on the conduct of the employer's business.

-(20) "Respondent" means any person named in the Charge of Discrimination, including but not limited to employers, employment agencies, labor organizations, joint labor-management committees, controlling apprenticeship or other training programs including on-the-job training programs.

-(21) "Secretary" means the Secretary of the Department of Labor or the Secretary's designee.

-(22) "Sexual orientation" exclusively means heterosexuality, homosexuality, or bisexuality.

 (23) "Undue hardship" means an action requiring significant difficulty or expense when considered in light of factors such as: the nature and cost of the accommodation; the overall financial resources of the employer; the overall size of the business of the employer with respect to the number of employees, and the number, type and location of its facilities; and the effect on expenses and resources or the impact otherwise of such accommodation upon the operation of the employer.

 § 711 Unlawful employment practices; employer practices.